xakz/after-dark/index.md

       </tr>
       <tr>
         <td><a href="#related-content">Related Content</a></td>
         <td>Promote more of your content to your site visitors.
-By offering your readers more content that's relevant to them you can **increase your site's page views**, the time spent on your site and reader loyalty.</td>
+By offering your readers more content that's relevant to them you can <b>increase your site's page views</b>, the time spent on your site and reader loyalty.</td>
       </tr>
       <tr>
         <td><a href="#table-of-contents">Table Of Contents</a></td>
         <td>Help users locate and share information on your site.
-By providing a <abbr title="Table Of Contents">TOC</abbr>, users will spend less time scrolling to locate information in larger documents, and are more likely to _deep link_ to specific information on a page.</td>
+By providing a <abbr title="Table Of Contents">TOC</abbr>, users will spend less time scrolling to locate information in larger documents, and are more likely to <i>deep link</i> to specific information on a page.</td>
       </tr>
       <tr>
         <td>Analytics</td>